julitiux/julitiux/content/posts/vim.md

 In this mode you can add text.
 You can add text press the `i` key.
 There are another commands that turn the insert mode..

 3. Command
+In this mode you can access press the `:` key.
+This mode you can add different commands like save, open, find, replace words with regrex between Files.

 4. Visual
 5. Select
 6. Ex